nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor_oad_offchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 Note that the version of BIM must match the BIM's being used in the system.

-Generate a v2 application binary (see 'Generating the Required Binary Images' section) and copy it to the Linux machine.
-Paste the '.bin' file in the following location: `<SDK_DIR>/prebuilt/bin/`.
+Generate a v2 application binary (see [Generating the Required Binary Images](#GeneratingtheRequiredBinaryImages) section) and copy it to the Linux machine.
+Paste the '.bin' file in the following location: `<SDK_INSTALL_DIR>/prebuilt/bin/`.

 The FW image file to update can be selected using the `f <path_to_File/file_name.bin>` command: